edmundchong/Inventor/Touchscreen arena/Rat Daily Instructions/README.md

 ### Shaping Steps
 - The stages a rat goes through when learning the task are as follows:
-    1. 0_port :
+    1. 0_port : Rat learns to touch lickspout for reward.
+Rewarded when spout is licked.
-    2. 1_randomsnout :
+    2. 1_randomsnout : Rat is rewarded if touchscreen is poked anywhere (?)
-    3. 2_fixsnoutonly:
+    3. 2_fixsnoutonly: Rat is rewarded if snout is in the fixation zone (body can be positioned anywhere)
-    4. 3_fixshrink :
+    4. 3_fixshrink : Rat only gets rewarded if snout and body is in the fixation zone, which gradually shrinks in size with each correct trial.
+Final Y value for the fixation zone is 216
-    5. 4_fixlargecue OR 4x_fixlargecue :
+    5. 4_fixlargecue OR 4x_fixlargecue : Rat is rewarded if fixated and then touches the large cue on the screen
-    6. 5_fixcueshrinkstrict OR 5x_fixcueshrinkstrict :
+    6. 5_fixcueshrinkstrict OR 5x_fixcueshrinkstrict : Rat is rewarded if fixated and then touches the cue, which gradually shrinks in size until its final size of 0.4 or 0.5
     7. 7_fixdur OR 7x_fixdur :
     8. 10_WM OR 10x_WM :